-The 2009 survey again examined opinions regarding the appropriate use of lower cost sharing as an incentive to change the way individuals use the health care system.
-Results continued to show across-the-board strong interest in select networks composed of only medical providers with records of high-quality care when combined with lower cost sharing.
-One-fifth of individuals in CDHPs, 17 percent of individuals with HDHPs, and 14 percent of individuals with traditional coverage were extremely interested in using select networks when combined with lower cost sharing (Figure 17).
-CDHP enrollees were also more likely than traditional plan enrollees to be very interested in the concept, with 33 percent of CDHP enrollees interested and 26 percent of traditional plan enrollees interested.
-There was less interest in changing doctors to one in a select network combined with lower cost sharing.
-About 10 percent of individuals were extremely likely to change, and one-fifth was very likely, with no statistically significant differences by plan type (Figure 18).
-Slightly more than one-third, regardless of plan type, was somewhat likely to change to a select network.
+The 2010 survey examined opinions regarding the appropriate use of lower cost sharing as an incentive to change the way individuals use the health care system.
+Results show across-the-board strong interest in select networks composed of only medical providers with records of high-quality care when combined with lower cost sharing.
+Thirteen percent of individuals in CDHPs, 10 percent of individuals with HDHPs, and 9 percent of individuals with traditional coverage were extremely interested in using select networks when combined with lower cost sharing (Figure 17).
+CDHP enrollees were also more likely than traditional plan enrollees to be somewhat interested in the concept, with 40 percent of CDHP enrollees interested and 33 percent of traditional plan enrollees interested.
+There was about the same amount of interest in changing doctors to one in a select network combined with lower cost sharing, and there were no statistically significant differences by plan type (Figure 18).

-A series a questions were asked regarding whether individuals agreed or disagreed with various ways patients could receive lower cost sharing, findings shown in Figure 19.
-Sixty percent of CDHP enrollees, 59 percent of HDHP enrollees, and 54 percent of traditional plan enrollees agreed that patients who are actively participating in a program to maintain or improve their health should pay less for health care services than patients who are not participating in the program.
-The difference between both CDHP and HDHP enrollees versus traditional plan enrollees was small in number but statistically significant.
+A series a questions was asked regarding whether individuals agreed or disagreed with various ways patients could receive lower cost sharing (findings shown in Figure 19).
+Sixty-two percent of CDHP enrollees, 61 percent of HDHP enrollees, and 52 percent of traditional plan enrollees agreed that patients who are actively participating in a program to maintain or improve their health should pay less for health care services than a patient who is not participating in the program.
+The difference between both CDHP and HDHP enrollees vs. traditional plan enrollees was statistically significant.
 Similar support was found for individuals who follow their treatment regimen.
-About one-half of individuals thought that patients using less invasive procedures should have lower cost sharing, with both CDHP and HDHP enrollees significantly more likely than traditional plan enrollees to agree with the statement.
-About 40 per-cent of individuals thought that patients using scientifically proven effective care should have lower cost sharing, while about 30 percent thought there should be lower cost sharing for patients using high-quality doctors.
+About 40 percent of individuals thought that patients using scientifically proven effective care should have lower cost sharing, while about 30 percent thought there should be lower cost sharing for patients using high-quality doctors.